Carla-de-Beer/python-projects/flask-projects/keras-model-deployment/web-frontend-iris-flower-dataset-classifier/README.md

 </figure>
 <br/>

-This project exposes a trained iris flower dataset ANN model as a simple web frontend.
+This project exposes a trained iris flower dataset ANN model (the code for which can be found [here](https://github.com/Carla-de-Beer/tensorflow-2.x-projects/tree/master/dff/classifier/iris-dataset-classifier)) as a simple web frontend.
 The model was built with TensorFlow/Keras and is deployed in Flask.
 Run the server, open a browser window and enter the URL `http://localhost:5000/api/flower` and enter the details for the following values for the following fields:

 * `Sepal Length`
 * `Sepal Width`